AbhijeetKuhikar/Todo_ListApp/README.md

 # mobile process

-- connect the mobile with same wifi as the laptop
+- Connect the mobile with same wifi as the laptop
 - Open Playstore and Download the **"Expo GO"** App
 - After Download scan the QR code from the cmd appears after the command " npx Expo start" while running todofrontend
 - taskes little bit time or some attempt be patient and the app will appear in your mobile screen as the todo App after loading from the ip of the laptop.

-- now the user will:
+- Now the user will:
   - create todo by click add button
   - edit todos using edit button
   - delete todos using delete button